 - Possible alcohol or drug use by either the driver, the bicyclist, or both

-After sustaining injuries, it is important to seek medical attention immediately to assess the extent of any harm.
+After sustaining injuries, it is important to seek medical attention to assess any harm’s extent immediately.
 It is best not to sign any forms or give any statements to anyone, especially an insurance company.

 We will help you explore all possible avenues regarding your case.
-If necessary, we will have bicycle crash experts investigate technical areas such as bicycle design, assembly and maintenance as well as issues related to roadways, trails, and rider actions.
+If necessary, we will have bicycle crash experts investigate technical areas such as bicycle design, assembly, maintenance, and issues related to roadways, trails, and rider actions.

 You can set up a meeting with an attorney by calling the law firm at 1-888-534-4850.
 You can also contact the firm by filling out a short form here.
 Slater & Zurz offers a 24/7/365 response to your contact.